 The Men’s Association of Competitive Readers is an organization for young men to get together and read literature while engaging with that literature in a competitive setting.
 MACRs strives to encourage young men from diverse backgrounds not only to read, but to enjoy reading.

-11th and 12th graders who demonstrate leadership qualities and obtain a minimum 3.5 grade point average are invited to apply for membership to the National Honor Society.
-Once a member, students commit to service within the DLS community and in the greater Twin Cities.
+Eleventh and twelfth grade students who demonstrate leadership qualities and obtain a minimum 3.5 grade point average are invited to apply for membership to the National Honor Society.
+Once a member, students commit to service within the DeLaSalle community and in the greater Twin Cities.

 Speech focuses on developing students’ reading, listening, speaking, writing and performing skills.
 Students choose from 13 categories then select, or write their own piece and compete in several tournaments throughout the spring semester.

-All DeLaSalle students have an opportunity to be ambassadors for DLS and serve the student body by participating in Student Council.
-Council members organize and produce Homecoming Week, school dances, festival events, fundraisers, and spirit days.
+All DeLaSalle students have an opportunity to be ambassadors for the school and serve the student body by participating in Student Council.
+Council members organize and produce Homecoming Week, Winterfest Week, school dances, festival events, fundraisers, and spirit days.